 - 5.1 The schools lead person with overall responsibility for child protection and safeguarding is the Designated Safeguarding Lead (DSL).
-At our school the DSL is Robert Newlands.
-To ensure that there is appropriate cover for this role at all times we also have two deputy DSLs, they are: Stewart James; Sophie Shannon.
-The DSL's responsibilities are described in Appendix A. - 5.2 The DSL will be on our schools leadership team and their role of DSL will be explicit in their job description.
+At our school the DSL is Rob Newlands.
+To ensure that there is cover for this role; we have 2 deputy DSLs.
+They are Stewart James and Sophie Shannon.
+The DSL's responsibilities are described in Appendix A. - 5.2 The DSL will be on our school's leadership team and their role of DSL will be explicit in their job description.
 This person will have the appropriate authority and be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings and/or to support other staff to do so and to contribute to the assessment of children.
-The DSL's lead responsibility will not be delegated.

-- 5.3 The school has a Designated Teacher who is responsible for promoting the educational achievement of children who are looked after.
+The DSL's lead responsibility will not be delegated. - 5.3 The school has a Designated Teacher who is responsible for promoting the educational achievement of children who are looked after.
 At our school the Designated Teacher is Sophie Shannon.
-They will work with the Virtual School Head Teacher to discuss how available funding can be best used to support the progress of looked after children and meet the needs identified in the child's personal education plan. - 5.4 The school has a nominated governor responsible for safeguarding.
-They will champion good practice, provide critical challenge, liaise with the Executive Head Teacher and provide information and reports to the governing body. - The case manager for dealing with allegations of abuse made against school staff members is the Executive Head Teacher.
-The case manager for dealing with allegations against the Executive Head Teacher is the chair of governors.
-The procedure for managing allegations is detailed in Appendix B. - 5.6 The Executive Head Teacher will ensure that the policies and procedures adopted by governing body are fully implemented and sufficient resources and time are allocated to enable staff members to discharge their safeguarding responsibilities. - 5.7 The governing body is collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice. - 5.8 All staff members, governors, volunteers and external providers know how to recognise signs and symptoms of abuse, how to respond to pupils who disclose abuse and what to do if they are concerned about a child.
+They will work with the Virtual School headteacher to discuss how

+- available funding can be best used to support the progress of looked after children and meet the needs identified in the child's personal education plan. - 5.4 The school has a nominated governor responsible for safeguarding.
+They will champion good practice, provide critical challenge, liaise with the headteacher and provide information and reports to the governing body. - 5.5 The case manager for dealing with allegations of abuse made against school staff members is the headteacher.
+The case manager for dealing with allegations against the headteacher is the chair of governors.
+The procedure for managing allegations is detailed in Appendix B. - 5.6 The headteacher will ensure that the policies and procedures adopted by the governing body are fully implemented, and resources and time are allocated to enable staff to discharge their safeguarding responsibilities. - 5.7 The governing body is collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice. - 5.8 All staff members, governors, volunteers and external providers know how to recognise signs and symptoms of abuse, how to respond to pupils who disclose abuse and what to do if they are concerned about a child.